-The Bureau of General Services—Queer Division is pleased to present an exhibition of work by Catalina Schliebener Muñoz from their series Satanic Panic, on view from September 22, 2022 – January 8, 2023, with an opening reception on Thursday, September 22, 2022, 6-8 pm.
-Additional programming to be announced during the exhibition.
+The Bureau of General Services—Queer Division is pleased to present an exhibition of work by Catalina Schliebener Muñoz from their series Satanic Panic, on view from September 22, 2022 – February 5, 2023, with an opening reception on Thursday, September 22, 2022, 6-8 pm.

 This show, featuring small- and large-scale mixed media collages and a site-specific mural, draws on Catalina Schliebener Muñoz’s ongoing Satanic Panic series, which they began in 2019.
 This series references the moral panic that originated in the US in the 1980s, spreading through many parts of the world in the late 1990s, including their home country of Chile.
 This collective hysteria drew on cold war mythologies, misogynist ideas surrounding care work, racist tropes about outsiders, and conservative responses to the AIDS crisis.
 As a queer, brown, South American immigrant living in the US and working in the field of early childhood education, Schliebener Muñoz is particularly interested in the fact that many of those accused of crimes tied to this moral panic were queer and/or BIPOC childcare workers.